 APPIC Program Match Number 150914

 The Intellectual and Developmental Disabilities (IDD) track offers training focused on children either with or suspected of a developmental disability.
-There are three openings for an IDD intern.
-Training includes traditional supervision, problem-focused case conferences, a treatment seminar, and an ongoing professional development series with invited speakers and guests.
-Interns closely interact with other trainees including post-doctoral fellows, psychology practicum students, speech pathology trainees, medical students, and pediatric residents.
+Training includes outpatient assessment and treatment, traditional supervision, problem-focused case conferences, treatment rounds, and an ongoing professional development series with invited speakers and guests.
+Interns closely interact with other trainees including post-doctoral fellows, psychology practicum students, speech pathology trainees, medical students, social work interns and pediatric residents.

 Interns work as part of an interdisciplinary team (Physician/Nurse Practitioner, Speech Therapist, Nurse, psychometrician), evaluating children suspected of autism or developmental delay.
 Interns then complete a full psychological assessment to further document the child’s functioning and generate recommendations for services.
 Interns also complete traditional psychological evaluations of children with other intellectual and developmental disabilities.